camillelamy/explainers/coop_reporting.md

 browsing context group switches when there is more than 1 top level browsing context in the browsing context group.

+> Note: the browsing context group switch check and reporting is done **on each redirect** and uses the last redirect response's COOP and origin when a redirect happened instead of the current document COOP and origin.

 When reporting a **browsing context group switch due to a navigation to the response with COOP reporting**, we generate a report for the COOP document URL and the following body:

 - *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
 - *effectivePolicy*: the *value* or *report only value* of the COOP page
-- *previousDocumentUrl*: if the COOP response and all its redirects are same-origin with the current document, the sanitized current document URL.
+- *previousResponseUrl*: if the COOP response is same-origin with the current document or the last redirect response if there is one, the sanitized current document URL/last redirect response URL respectively.
 Otherwise an empty string.
 - *referrer*: the referrer of the navigation.
 - *violation*: "navigate-to-document"

-When reporting a **browsing context group switch due to a navigation away from page with COOP reporting**, we generate a report for the COOP document URL and the following body:
+When reporting a **browsing context group switch due to a navigation away from a response with COOP reporting**, we generate a report for the COOP document URL and the following body:

 - *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
 - *effectivePolicy*: the *value* or *report only value* of the COOP page
-- *nextDocumentUrl*: if the navigation URL and all its redirects are same-origin with the COOP page, then the sanitized navigation URL.
-Otherwise, an empty string.
-- *initialNavigationUrl*: if the COOP page is same-origin with the initiator of the navigation, the sanitized URL of the initial navigation request.
+- *nextResponseUrl*: In the absence of redirects, if the current document URL is same-origin with the response or is the initiator of navigation, then the sanitized response URL.
+When there is a redirect (ie the redirect has COOP reporting), the sanitized response URL.
 Otherwise, an empty string.
 - *violation*: "navigate-from-document"

 > Note that *effective-policy* can be *same-origin-plus-COEP* even though this value cannot be set through the Cross-Origin-Opener-Policy header alone.